Carbon offset projects

 But what if there are other potential threats to the project area and its emissions savings?
 A common way to counter such risks are buffer regulations.
 In this case quality standards assess potential risk scenarios and set buffers.
 A part of the generated certificates is being transferred to a central certificate account, which is managed by the quality standard.
 This ensures the possibility to diminish risks in case of an emergency.

-Independent audits to verify project activities are another crucial criteria for carbon offset projects.
+Independent audits to verify project activities are another crucial criterion for carbon offset projects.
 During project development and implementation, there are various stages that require validation and verification to meet internationally recognized standards such as the Gold Standard or VCS:

 When a carbon offset project is being designed by the project developers, they write a so-called Project Design Document (PDD).
 It describes, among other things, the intended project activities, the methodological approach, and provides calculation of the estimated emission reductions.
 To verify that all assumptions made during the project design phase are feasible and correct, an independent third-party auditor checks all underlying documents, facts, and figures in a Validation Report.
 Here, a neutral auditor, e.g., TÜV Nord, evaluates in a systematic and documented process if a project’s activity is likely to reach the planned results.

 In the next phase, the project developer monitors the project activities and gathers the project’s data.
 Upon completion of the monitoring phase, a Verification Report is carried out to assess whether a project’s reported results have been achieved.
 This also includes visits to the project area.
-An auditor examining a cookstove project for example checks onsite if the cookstoves are actually being used by households and whether broken parts have been replaced by the project.
+An auditor examining a cookstove project for example checks onsite if the cookstoves are being used by households and whether broken parts have been replaced by the project.
 This monitoring and verification process is repeated on a regular basis every 1-5 years during the lifetime of the project.
 Through regular independent audits project developers have the certainty that they have achieved what they intended, and project supporters have certainty about the impact and effectiveness of the project.

 Carbon offset projects are a key instrument in reaching carbon neutrality.
 High-quality projects are certified by an international standard such as VCS or Gold Standard to ensure a quality baseline.
-Across all standards, a project must meet four requirements additionality, permanence, exclusion of double counting and independent audit.
+Across all standards, a project must meet the four requirements additionality, permanence, exclusion of double counting and independent audit.

 While we are transitioning to alternative energy sources, sustainable mobility and to new technologies that aim for a zero-carbon future – supporting impactful carbon offset projects is an effective action a company can take immediately.
 It goes without saying, however, that carbon offsetting is a relevant activity along with reductions and avoidance measures.